hseeberger/constructr/README.md

   coordination-timeout    = 3 seconds  // Maximum response time for coordination service (e.g. etcd)
-  join-timeout            = 15 seconds // Might depend on cluster size and network properties max-nr-of-seed-nodes    = 0          // Any nonpositive value means Int.MaxValue
-  nr-of-retries           = 2          // Nr. of tries are nr. of retries + 1
-  refresh-interval        = 30 seconds // TTL is refresh-interval * ttl-factor
+  join-timeout            = 15 seconds // Might depend on cluster size and network properties abort-on-join-timeout   = false      // Abort the attempt to join if true; otherwise restart the process from scratch max-nr-of-seed-nodes    = 0          // Any nonpositive value means Int.MaxValue nr-of-retries           = 2          // Nr. of tries are nr. of retries + 1 refresh-interval        = 30 seconds // TTL is refresh-interval * ttl-factor